nats-io/natscli/README.md

 We have no Observables, lets add the `NEW` one:

-I supply the `--sample` and `--subject` options on the CLI as this is not prompted for at present, everything else is prompted for.
+I supply the `--sample` and `--subject` options on the CLI as this is not prompted for at present, everything else is prompted.
 The help in the CLI explains each:

 ```
 $ jsm obs add --sample 100 --subject ORDERS.received